cdesouza02/Lab-Notebook/GW_Protocols/Coral 16S_library_prep.md

 		3. 72C for 1 minute
 	3. 72C for 10 mins (extension)
 ### **ALL POST-PCR DONE IN OTHER ROOM (aka the rest of this protocol)**
+*can use unfiltered pipette tips for this if not doing NGS*
 #### II.
 Gel electrophoresis
 - **always use standard DNA ladder on every row of gel**, can dilute ladder to 1:5 in order to see relatively brighter bands